The morning sun peeked past the curtains.

 After everybody ate breakfast Alivia, her mom and sister went to the funeral home to make funeral arrangements.

-“I’m going to miss him fixing things around the house.
+“I’m going to miss going fishing with him.
+I’m going to miss him fixing things around the house.

 Fern didn’t say a word.